langchain-ai/langchain/docs/index.rst

 Additional Resources
 ---------------------

-| Additional collection of resources we think may be useful as you develop your application!
+| Additional resources we think may be useful as you develop your application!

 - `LangChainHub <https://github.com/hwchase17/langchain-hub>`_: The LangChainHub is a place to share and explore other prompts, chains, and agents.